-Kirsten has also worked broadly within the New Zealand music industry, lending her vocals to The Little Bushman – with the NZSO and Auckland Philharmonic, WAI – with tours in Europe and NZ, Award Winning jazz Album Resonator – by Reuben Bradley, Māori female a’capella group Whiri Tū Aka, tours of NZ and Australia with The Pink Floyd Experience, support vocals for Rob Ruha, Louis Baker, performances as a vocalist with Orchestra Wellington and was part of the cast of Disney’s The Lion King in both Melbourne and Shanghai.
+Kirsten has also worked broadly within the New Zealand music industry, lending her vocals to The Little Bushman – with the NZSO and Auckland Philharmonic, WAI – with tours in Europe and NZ, Award winning jazz album Resonator – by Reuben Bradley, Māori female a’capella group Whiri Tū Aka, tours of NZ and Australia with The Pink Floyd Experience, support vocals for Rob Ruha, Louis Baker, Tama Waipara, Ria Hall and the NZSO, performances as a vocalist with Orchestra Wellington and was part of the cast of Disney’s The Lion King in both Melbourne and Shanghai.
 She is the live vocalist for Australian hip hop group Bliss n Eso and has toured with the band for the past six years.
-She is also the proud owner of gold and plaitinum records for her contributions to their albums Circus in The Sky and Off The Grid.
+She is also the proud owner of gold and platinum records for her contributions to their albums Circus in The Sky and Off The Grid.

-Currently Kirsten is working on a new electronic music project ILLRIOT and plans to release singles later in 2020 as well as a concept album titled COLLISION.
+Currently Kirsten is working on a new electronic music project ILL RIOT and plans to release singles later in 2023 as well as a concept album titled COLLISION.

 Featuring five tracks sung exclusively in Te reo Māori, Te Kaitiaki is infused with electronic beats, atmospheric synths and catchy hooks culminating in some serious electro-pop feels.